shoorick/cv/cv.md

-Developed and maintained multilingual websites using WordPress and Jekyll, implemented SEO and CI/CD pipelines, significantly improved performance and accessibility of the websites, prepared documentation, and managed projects.
+Developed and maintained multilingual websites using WordPress and Jekyll, implemented SEO and CI/CD pipelines, significantly improved performance and accessibility of the websites, prepared documentation and managed projects.

 ### Turing Technology Associates, Inc. ([turingta.com](https://turingta.com/)) — _consultant_